Surrogate key: Requirement changes

 In these cases, generally a new attribute must be added to the natural key (for example, an original_company column).

 With a surrogate key, only the table that defines the surrogate key must be changed.
 With natural keys, all tables (and possibly other, related software) that use the natural key will have to change.

 Some problem domains do not clearly identify a suitable natural key.
 Surrogate keys avoid choosing a natural key that might be incorrect.

 Performance

 Surrogate keys tend to be a compact data type, such as a four-byte integer.
-This allows the database to query the single key column faster than it could multiple columns.
+This allows the database to query the single key column faster than it could multiple columns (which are often text - which is slower still).
 Furthermore, a non-redundant distribution of keys causes the resulting b-tree index to be completely balanced.
 Surrogate keys are also less expensive to join (fewer columns to compare) than compound key.

 Compatibility

-While using several database application development systems, drivers, and object-relational mapping systems, such as Ruby on Rails or Hibernate, it is much easier to use an integer or GUID surrogate keys for every table instead of natural keys in order to support database-system-agnostic operations and object-to-row mapping.
+While using several database application development systems, drivers, and object–relational mapping systems, such as Ruby on Rails or Hibernate, it is much easier to use an integer or GUID surrogate keys for every table instead of natural keys in order to support database-system-agnostic operations and object-to-row mapping.